 Your Study Routine

-Languages require a certain number of hours to achieve a high level at, and you cannot cheat your way out of this requirement.
+Languages require a certain number of hours to achieve a high level, and you cannot cheat your way out of this requirement.
 This brings us to one of the most important principles:

 Principle: Spend as much time as you can with your language